Geoscience is a broad discipline and the term geoscientist refers to anyone whose work focuses on the earth's systems

-A geoscientist is often involved in interpreting geophysical, geochemical and geological data to develop models of the subsurface of the earth, with the aim of discovering commercially viable and exploitable reserves of natural resources, such as oil, gas, minerals and water.
+Geoscientists are often involved in the discovery and development of commercially viable and exploitable reserves of natural resources, such as oil, gas, minerals and water.

 - monitor the acquisition of data to ensure consistent quality

-- interpret data to determine subsurface geology and the economic importance of natural resources, using sophisticated technical software
+- interpret the data using sophisticated technical software to determine subsurface geology and the economic importance of natural resources

 - develop geological models of the earth's subsurface to understand the geological structure, rock characteristics and the likely distribution of oil/gas/mineral-bearing strata